22 Apr Foot Binding

 Step 1: Soaking the feet in warm water with herbs and animal blood.
 This helped to soften the foot to make it easier to bind.

-Step 3: Using binding cloth to hold the foot in this position.
+Step 3: Use a binding cloth to hold the foot in this position.
 Binding tighter and tighter with each application.
 This process lasted for several days to two months.

 Why would a mother cripple her child like this?

 Firstly, it was a symbol of class.
-Only the wealthy upper class women could do this to their feet as they had servants to perform their daily tasks for them.
+Only wealthy upper-class women could do this to their feet as they had servants to perform their daily tasks for them.

-As this was a symbol of class, peasant class families would often bind the feet of their eldest daughter in a bid to marry her off into a higher class while getting their younger daughters to work in the fields.
+As this was a symbol of class, peasant-class families would often bind the feet of their eldest daughter in a bid to marry her off to a higher class while getting their younger daughters to work in the fields.

 By the beginning of the 19th century almost all women in China had their feet bound.
-Although it started in the wealthy classes, it was in the countryside in the rural villages that foot binding continued right into the 1950’s when the government stepped in banning the practice.
+Although it started in the wealthy classes, it was in the countryside in rural villages that foot binding continued right into the 1950s when the government stepped in to ban the practice.

-Fast-forward to 2020, here we are still squishing our feet into tight and high heel shoes for fashion, for our legs to appear longer, to make ourselves taller (myself included!).
-I wonder where fashion will be in another 100 years?
+Fast-forward to 2020, here we are still squishing our feet into tight and high heel shoes for fashion, for our legs to appear longer, and to make ourselves taller (myself included!).
+I wonder where fashion will be in another 100 years.

 Written by Hannah Salsbury